dieterich-lab/clinical_deid/README.md

 ## Customizing hyperparameters

-Currently, to cusotmize the hyperparamters, you have to edit them in the script.
+Currently, to customize the hyperparamters, you have to edit them in the script `lstm_elmo.py`.
 * Batch_size is defined in line 152
 * Number of epochs in line 153
 * Hidden layer sizes, drop out values, and the loss function are defined in lines 167-189